jessy-p/wp-ai-product-finder/README.md

 # AI Product Finder

-A demonstration WordPress Gutenberg block showcasing AI-powered e-commerce product search using vector embeddings and LLM integration.
+A WordPress Gutenberg block that enables AI-powered e-commerce product search using vector embeddings and LLM integration.

 ![Demo](assets/demo.gif)

 ## Overview

 AI Product Finder enables customers to search using natural language descriptions instead of traditional keyword matching.
-The plugin demonstrates modern AI/ML integration patterns in WordPress using vector similarity search and large language models.
+The plugin uses vector similarity search and large language models to deliver relevant product results from your WooCommerce catalog based on meaning rather than keywords.

 ## How it Works

-### Product Catalog Setup
+### Setup

-This demo uses a sample WooCommerce catalog of around 150 products found at https://github.com/iconicwp/woocommerce-sample-data which originally draws from [Magento's sample data set](https://github.com/magento/magento2-sample-data).
+The plugin requires a [Pinecone](https://www.pinecone.io/) account for vector storage and search, and an [OpenAI](https://openai.com/) account for generating product explanations.
+Once configured under **Settings > AI Product Finder**, sync your WooCommerce catalog to Pinecone using the built-in catalog sync.

+For detailed installation and configuration steps, see [readme.txt](./readme.txt).

 ### Semantic Search and Vector Databases